TechTurtle1/entry-level-java-challenge/README.md

-## George Wu's solution for the ReliaQuest Entry Level Java Challenge
+## George Wu's solution for Java Challenge
-This is my solution for the ReliaQuest Entry Level Java Challenge.
+This is my solution for Java Challenge.
 I have created three REST API endpoints, a service layer, a controller layer, and a repository layer.

 ## Endpoint Functions: